BazilSuhail/Collabora8r-Server/README.md

 ```bash
    npm start
 ```
-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

 ## Features
 ### Task Management
 - **Task Creation**: Create tasks with detailed descriptions, deadlines, and priority levels.
 - **Task Assignment**: Assign tasks to specific team members, track progress, and set due dates.
 - **Task Status Updates**: Real-time updates on task status (e.g., In Progress, Completed) with visual indicators.

+### Real Time Notifications
+- **Project Invitations**: Real-time notifications for team members when invited to join a project.

+- **Manager Invitations**: Instant updates for managers when assigned to oversee a project.

+- **Invitation Status**: Live tracking of invitation acceptance or rejection status.

 ### Team Collaboration
-- **Discussion Boards**: Engage in team discussions for each project, share ideas, and resolve issues.
+- **Discussion Boards**: Engage in team discussions for each project, share ideas, and resolve issues via comments in a particular task.
-- **File Sharing**: Upload and share files related to tasks and projects within the team.
-- **Real-time Notifications**: Receive real-time notifications for task updates, new comments, and project milestones.
+- **Real-time Notifications**: Receive real-time notifications for team/ project invitation or a Project Manager Role.

 ### Project Timelines
 - **Gantt Charts**: Visualize project timelines with interactive Gantt charts.
-- **Milestone Tracking**: Set and track milestones to ensure projects stay on schedule.
+- **Milestone Tracking**: Set and track progress to ensure projects stay on schedule.
-- **Progress Reporting**: Generate and view progress reports for individual tasks and overall projects.
+- **Progress Reporting**: View progress against individual tasks.

 ### User Profile Management
 - **View and Edit Profile**: Users can view and update their profile information, including full name, email, and role within the team.